Massachusetts Institute of Technology, PhD in Aeronautics and Astronautics (Current)

 Education

-• NASA Kennedy Space Center, Visiting Technologist (Summer 2025) - Conducted experimental test campaign for plasma-based CO2 conversion and hydrogenation.
-(In the fields of Plasma Physics, Space Technology)
+• NASA Kennedy Space Center, Visiting Technologist (Summer 2025) - Conducted experimental test campaign for plasma-based CO2 conversion and hydrogenation and supported various plasma-based chemical conversion projects.

-• MARTEMIS — NASA RASC-AL (2023-2024) - Lead System Architect for a large, but demonstrably affordable multi-mission architecture that supports a series of long-duration human missions on the Moon designed as “analogs” to robustly mitigate the risk of human missions to Mars.
-(In the fields of Systems Engineering, Space Mission Architecture)
+• MARTEMIS — NASA RASC-AL (2023-2024) - Lead System Architect for a scalable, cost-effective multi-mission architecture enabling long-duration human missions on the Moon, designed as high-fidelity analogs to reduce risk for future Mars exploration.

-• Senior Thesis (2022) - Determining conditions and allowed values of scattering lengths for having bound states in a universe with arbitrary (fractional) dimensions using a shape-independent regularized pseudopotential for two cold atoms in a harmonic trap.
-This thesis resulted in a publication listed below.
-(In the field of atomic, molecular, and optical physics)
+• Senior Thesis (2022) - Determining conditions and allowed values of scattering lengths for having bound states in a universe with arbitrary dimensions using a shape-independent regularized pseudopotential for two cold atoms in a harmonic trap.

 Research & Projects